AnonymusElephant/AnonymusElephant/README.md

 Welcome to my little corner of Github, I'm _@AnonymusElephant_

-I am studying Civic Engineering and Teaching (Computer Science track) at KTH  .
-Diving into everything from abstract data structures, low level hardware programming and syntax checking, to parallel programming, LLMs and AI-modelling, frontend, to mention a few areas.
+I am studying Civic Engineering and Teaching (Computer Science track) at KTH.
+During my studies I've have had the oppurtunity to dive into everything from abstract data structures, low level hardware programming and syntax checking, to parallel programming, LLMs and AI-modelling, frontend, to mention a few areas.

 Currently, I am wrapping up my final courses and writing my Master's Thesis on the topic of AI-assisted pQBL quiz generation.
 Apart from my studies I'm also for the fourth year in a row working as a TA in Applied Computer Science where I lead exercises and help grade labs and tests that students partake in.